Read on for the latest New York online poker news, along with a summary of the legislative efforts to date.

 You can play sweepstakes online poker in New York and win real cash prizes via Global Poker.

-Even though it was late to the party, New York remains a serious contender for online poker legalization.
+Even though it missed the boat again in 2019, New York remains a serious contender for online poker legalization.

 Want to support NY online poker?
 Contact your representative using this tool.